gnes-ai/gnes/README.md

 <h2 align="center">Quick Start</h2>

+## Preliminaries

+Before we start, let me first introduce two basic concepts serving as the backbone of GNES: **microservice** and **runtime**.
+For machine learning engineers and data scientists who are not familiar with the concept of *cloud-native* and *microservice*, one can picture a microservice as an app (on your smartphone).
+Each app runs independently, and an app may cooperate with other apps to accomplish a task.
+In GNES, we have four fundamental apps, aka. microservices, they are:

+- **Preprocessor**: transforming a real-world object to a list of workable semantic units;
+- **Encoder**: representing a semantic unit with vector representation;
+- **Indexer**: storing the vectors into memory/disk that allows fast-access;
+- **Router**: forwarding messages between microservices: e.g. batching, mapping, reducing.

+In GNES, we have implemented dozens of preprocessor, encoder, indexer to process different content forms, such as image, text, video.
+It is also super easy to plug in your own implementation, which we shall see an example in the sequel.

+Okay, now that we have a bunch of apps, what are we expecting them to do?
+In a typical search system, there are two fundamental tasks: **indexing** and **querying**.
+Indexing is storing the documents, querying is searching the documents, pretty straightforward.
+In a neural search system, one may also face another task: **training**, where one fine-tunes an encoder/preprocessor according to the data distribution in order to achieve better search relevance.
+These three tasks: indexing, querying and training are what we call three **runtimes** in GNES.

 As a cloud-native application, GNES requires an **orchestration engine** to coordinate all micro-services.
 Currently, we support Kubernetes, Docker Swarm and a built-in solution.
 Click on one of the icons below to get started.